holderbp/nlme_mcmc/README.md

         - Specify the prior and transformation information (as in `POP`, above) for each parameter.

+    * Within the `IMPORTANT PARAMETERS` section, set `important_pars` to the list of names of non-nuisance and non-individual parameters to be tracked (usually the `POP` distribution parameters and the `OTHER` parameters).
+These are the parameters that will be shown, e.g., in cornerplots.

+    * Within the `get_log_likelihood()` method, it should only be necessary to alter the error-model specification (e.g., whether the data variance is individual-specific, and thus one of the `INDIV_POP` or `INDIV_NOPOP` parameters, or whether it is common to all data sets, or, more generally, which non-normal distribution should be used).

-6. Edit the `evolvemodel` module:
+7. Edit the `evolvemodel` module:

-    * For every evolvemodel specified within the data module, create a method that takes independent values `X` and returns a dictionary of numpy arrays with keys the y_types.
+    * Within the `run_evolve_model(...)` method, assign an evolve-model run for each evolve-model name that has been identified in the `data` module (see the `Data Handling` section of Step 5).
+Create a method that takes independent values `X` and returns a dictionary of numpy arrays with keys the y_types.

+    * Add additional methods, or module imports (e.g., a module that brings in a system of ODEs), as needed to achieve these model evolutions.

 ## Example projects